dheerapat/karaoke/README.md

 # youtube-karaoke

+> This project is not affiliated with, endorsed by, or in any way officially connected to YouTube or Alphabet Inc.

 This project is for those who love in music!

 This Node application can be used to fetch YouTube video's data